PlumpMath/blender_patch_templates/readme.rst

 ==========

-Blender is a complex application, some changes may end up needing to touch C, C++, Python and build systems (CMake and SCons).
+Blender is a complex application, some changes may end up needing to touch C, C++, Python and build systems (CMake).
 This increases the barrier of entry to anyone who is interested to become involved.

 Tutorials _can_ work, often however you end up copying and pasting from them; when they become outdated, it is not always clear if the changes are made incorrectly or if the tutorial itself is wrong.